Dana Raphael

 Dana Louise Raphael (January 5, 1926 – February 2, 2016) was an American medical anthropologist.
 She was a strong advocate of breastfeeding and promoted the movement to recruit non-medical care-givers to assist mothers during and after childbirth.
 She called such care-givers "doulas."
-The term "doula" (pronounced do͞olə; from Ancient Greek δούλη, a female slave) was popularized in her 1973 book "The Tender Gift: Breastfeeding."
+The term "doula" (from Ancient Greek δούλη, a female slave) was popularized in her 1973 book The Tender Gift: Breastfeeding.
 She also coined the term “matrescence,” the rite of passage where “changes occur in a woman's physical state, in her status within the group, in her emotional life, in her focus of daily activity, in her own identity, and in her relationships with all those around her” through new motherhood.

 Early life and education

 Dana Louise Raphael was born in New Britain, Connecticut, on January 5, 1926, the daughter of Louis Raphael, who owned a department store chain, and the former Naomi Kaplan.
 Raphael received her bachelor's degree and Ph.D. in anthropology from Columbia University in New York City, which was supervised by Margaret Mead.
 Her research was not always respected: some Columbia faculty called her “the Tit Lady.”